Efesencan/Skin-Cancer-Classification/README.md

 Kaggle Competition link: https://www.kaggle.com/c/machinelearning412-skincancerclassification/overview

-Note: We became 2nd among the 23 groups in the competition.
+Note: We became 2nd among the 23 groups in the competition with 81.66% classification accuracy.